dowjones/react-dropdown-tree-select/README.md

   expanded,       // optional: If true, the node is expanded (children of children nodes are not expanded by default unless children nodes also have expanded: true). className,      // optional: Additional css class for the node.
 This is helpful to style the nodes your way tagClassName,   // optional: Css class for the corresponding tag.
-Use this to add custom style the pill corresponding to the node. actions,        // optional: An array of extra action on the node (such as displaying an info icon or any custom icons/elements) dataset,        // optional: Allows data-* attributes to be set on the node and tag elements isDefaultValue, // optional: Indicate if a node is a default value.
+Use this to add custom style the pill corresponding to the node. disableNavitaion, //optional: Allows to slip the keyboard navigation on this node. actions,        // optional: An array of extra action on the node (such as displaying an info icon or any custom icons/elements) dataset,        // optional: Allows data-* attributes to be set on the node and tag elements isDefaultValue, // optional: Indicate if a node is a default value.
 When true, the dropdown will automatically select the node(s) when there is no other selected node.
 Can be used on more than one node.